mcp-server-demo

 This project demonstrates the basic structure of an MCP server in C#:

-• Program.cs: Main entry point and tool definitions
+• Program.cs: Main entry point with tool, resource, and prompt definitions

 • mcp-server-demo.csproj: Project file with dependencies